maximalist0/2026-01-fluid-dex-v2/README.md

 14. Interest accrual assumptions during DEX rebalancing Some interest earning tokens may remain in the DEX if rebalancing is not performed frequently.
 In such cases, these tokens may temporarily not earn interest, even though the accounting and mathematical models assume that they do.
 The protocol assumes that rebalancing will be performed frequently enough such that only a small portion of tokens remain unproductive at any given time.
 Any resulting shortfall in interest is expected and will be borne by the protocol through off-chain accounting and operational mechanisms.

+15. Auths or Governance configuration changes Authorized roles can update protocol parameters in ways that may cause existing positions to become liquidatable, restrict certain operations, or positions can become invalid in general.
+These authorized actors are assumed to be trusted and are expected to manage such changes responsibly, with appropriate consideration for their impact on existing positions.

+16. Precision loss in BigMath accounting
+The BigMath library is used for storing some amounts and it can result in precision loss.
+These precision losses are considered acceptable, and all rounding has been intentionally designed to ensure the protocol remains on the conservative (winning) side.
 ___

 ### Q: Please provide links to previous audits (if any) and all the known issues or acceptable risks.